-Tecla Tips is a Facebook community that includes members who are switch control users and experts on Tecla products as well as Apple's accessibility features.
-Many of the community members have had years of experience using switch control and have up-to-date knowledge about how it has evolved from iOS 7 to today's iOS 11.
-Another similar group with equally awesome members is HandsOptional (you must request to be added).
+Tecla Community is a Facebook group that includes members who are Switch Control users, experts on Tecla products and Android and Apple's accessibility features.
+Many of the community members have had years of experience using Switch Control and have up-to-date knowledge about how it has evolved from iOS 7 to today's iOS 11.
+Another similar group of equally awesome members is HandsOptional (you must request to be added).

 Image Source - (mscorpmedia)